-We investigate the relationship between the dimensionalities of $\D = \D(a,b) = a \A + b \overline{\A}$ and $\D' = \D'(a,b) = a \A' + b \overline{\A'}$.
-A summary of the results obtained in this section is as follows: If $(V,E)$ is regular and $\{U, V \setminus U \}$ forms an equitable partition, then the dimensionality of $\D'$ can be determined solely from the spectral information of $\A$.
-For a regular graph $(V,E)$, to determine the dimensionality of $\D'$, we need to compute the signature of $\F_{\D'}(\ell)$ via Theorem~\ref{thm:dim_PMP}.
-However, deriving the main eigenvalues and their corresponding main angles of $\D'$ solely from the spectral information of $\A$ is challenging.
-Instead, we use the spectral information of $2\D' - (a + b)\J$, since
+For a regular graph $(V,E)$, determining the dimensionality of $\D'$, which is equivalent to determining the signature of $\F_{\D'}(\ell)$ via Theorem~\ref{thm:dim_PMP}, requires computing the main eigenvalues of $\D'$ and the corresponding main angles.
+However, deriving these quantities directly from the spectral information of $\A$ alone is difficult.
+Instead, we consider the matrix $2\D'-(a+b)\J$, noting that